oimoyu/blender_bonex_document/source/faq.rst

 Why can't I move rigid body bones during playback?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ① Check whether the bones you move have existing keyframes.
-In Blender, K-framed bones cannot be moved manually in live playback
+In Blender, bones with existing keyframes cannot be moved manually in playback

-② Check whether the bone you move is a dynamic rigid body bone, because every dynamic playback frame will be controlled by physx, so the user cannot move it
+② Check whether the bone you move is a dynamic rigid body bone, because every playback frame will be controlled by physx, so the user cannot move it

 High speed movement penetrate rigidbody issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 when a rigid body move in a very high speed, rigidbody will penetrate, and collision will not happen.
 To avoid this, physx has a feature call ccd.
-But in my practice, I have not seen such situation, and the ccd need addtional calculation, I did not add in bonx.
-So If you have a high speed rigidbody scene and penetration occur, you can send the blender project to let think about this feature.
+But in my practice, I have not seen such situation, and the ccd need addtional calculation, so I did not add in bonx.
+But If you have a high speed rigidbody scene and penetration occur, you can send the blender project to me to let me think about this feature.